tvoklov/tvoklov/README.md

 - Twitter: [@tvoklov](https://twitter.com/tvoklov)
 - Telegram: [@tvoklov](https://t.me/tvoklov)

-I am available for hire, [here's my LinkedIn](https://www.linkedin.com/in/tvoklov).
+I am available for hire!
+You can use either of the above socials to DM me for my LinkedIn information.